 Swartland Chenin blanc needs no introduction, having long assumed its place among the world’s key expressions of Chenin blanc.
 Langkloof, where we source our grapes for this wine is an old bush vine Chenin blanc vineyard planted on the granite slopes of the Paardeberg that belongs to the Roussouw family.

-This is a very clear and bright expression of Chenin blanc, with white currents, wax, sweet herbs and hay on the nose.
+This is a very clear and bright expression of Chenin blanc, with ground almonds, frangipane flowers, and white peaches on the nose.
 The palate is poised and fresh with great concentration and “drive” from the vineyard.
-There are notes of subtle mineral tones, fennel bulb and nut flesh.

 About the wine